 The Bishopscup is a 10-a-side rugby tournament consisting of two categories.
 The Cindy Trophy for the ladies and the Bishopscup for the gentlemen.
 Experienced referees from the London Society of Rugby Union Referees will be in action whereby the rules of the IRB apply.
 The preliminary matches last 2 x 10 minutes, the finals 2 x 15 minutes.

-The participation cost per team is 380 CHF/315 EUR.
-This fee includes free breakfast on Saturday and Sunday, as well as dinner on Saturday for 15 players.
-You can sign up 2 teams of the same gender and club for 480 CHF/400 EUR.
-The deadline for signing up is the 4th of June 2017.
+The participation cost per team is 420 CHF/380 EUR.
+Benefit from a discounted fee of 390 CHF/360 EUR if you pay before 31st of March 2018.
+The fee includes free breakfast on Saturday and Sunday, as well as dinner on Saturday for 15 players.
+The deadline for signing up is the 3rd of June 2018.

 Impressions of our tournament